I was a sugar freak. Addict. Chocolate pop-tarts for breakfast was a common occurrence...so was chocolate chip cookies. Or often, nothing at all.

 I thought the thing I’d love most about my e-reader would be the extra mini-fridge-size space it leaves in my luggage for necessities like thick Marimekko sweaters and airport-size Fazer chocolate bars that I collect on my trips.
 It turns out that my favorite feature is “My clippings,” a tool that transforms my highlights and notes into text that I can transfer to my laptop.

 After a couple of months of using my e-reader, I decided to review my clippings.
-What I found will help me — and, I hope, you —
+What I found will help me — and, I hope, you — model the masters, or steal techniques from some of the year’s best writers to make your own writing more creative and compelling.

 1. Use metaphor, not modifiers.

 One problem with modifiers — thin, lean, straight — is that they don’t paint pictures in your readers’ heads.
-Instead describing your subject with adjectives and adverbs,
+Instead describing your subject with adjectives and adverbs, engage your readers’ senses with analogy.

-“Peter Wyoming didn’t shake hands with people; he hit them with his presence like a rock fired from a sling-shot.
+Meg Gardiner used this technique to describe a charismatic religious leader in her Edgar Award-winning mystery, China Lake: “Peter Wyoming didn’t shake hands with people; he hit them with his presence like a rock fired from a sling-shot.
 He was a human nail, lean and straight with brush-cut hair, and when I first saw him he was carrying a picket sign and enough rage to scorch the ground.”

 Find yourself writing an adjective or adverb?
 Could you develop an analogy instead?